mfedec/tester/README.md

 # Tester

-This repo is just a basic example of how to setup integration testing for your CLI apps that interact with servers.
+This repo is just a basic example / template of how to setup integration testing for your CLI apps that interact with servers.

 For the example, we will be writing and testing a basic cli that syncs a file between 2 servers.